 Cholesterol is a waxy, fat-like substance that your body needs to function normally.
-It is naturally present in cells everywhere in the body, including the brain, nerves, muscles, skin, liver, intestines, and heart.
-Your body also uses cholesterol to produce many hormones, vitamin D, and the bile to help digest fat.
+It’s naturally present in cells throughout the body including the brain, nerves, muscles, skin, liver, intestines and heart.
+Your body also uses cholesterol to produce many hormones, vitamin D and the bile needed to help digest fat.

-If you have too much cholesterol in your bloodstream, the excess may be deposited in arteries, where it contributes to the narrowing and blockages that cause the signs and symptoms of heart disease.
+If you have too much cholesterol in your bloodstream, the excess may be deposited in arteries, where it contributes to the narrowing and blockages that cause heart disease.

-A simple blood test checks for high cholesterol, but simply knowing your total cholesterol level is not enough.
-A Comprehensive Cardiovascular Risk Assessment measures your LDL (the bad cholesterol), total cholesterol and HDL (the good cholesterol), and triglycerides – another fatty substance in the blood along with other factors associated with Cardiovascular disease.
-It is advisable that healthy adults have this analysis every 5 years as the risk of having high cholesterol increases with age.
-Comprehensive Cardiovascular Risk Assessment.
+A simple blood test checks for high cholesterol, but knowing your total cholesterol level is not enough.
+A Comprehensive Cardiovascular Risk Assessment measures your total cholesterol, LDL (the “bad” cholesterol), HDL (“good” cholesterol), and triglycerides – another fatty substance in the blood – as well as other factors associated with cardiovascular disease.

-A desirable total cholesterol level is 200 mg/dL or lower.
-A desirable LDL is 100 mg/dL.
-HDL, the “good cholesterol,” should be around 40 mg/dL or greater.
-With HDL, the higher the number, the better, and 60 mg/dL is protective against heart disease.
+A desirable total cholesterol level is 200 mg/dL (milligrams per decilitre) or lower.
+Desirable LDL is 100 mg/dL and HDL, the “good cholesterol,” should be at least 40 mg/dL or greater – the higher the number the better, with 60 mg/dL being protective against heart disease.

 High cholesterol is usually discovered during routine screening and has no symptoms.
-It is more common if you have a family history of it, but lifestyle factors also play a major role.
+It’s more common if you have a family history of it, but lifestyle factors also play a major role.

 Genetic predisposition: high cholesterol and heart disease often run in families.
 If you have a family history of these conditions you might want to consider a genetic test to look into this and enable you to make choices to help before anything manifests.